Ishan-Kanishka/Ishan-Kanishka/README.md

 <h1 align="center">Hey, I'm Ishan</h1>

 # 💫 About Me:
-I am a passionate developer exploring various programming languages and technologies, with experience in game development, web applications, and scripting.
+I am a passionate learner exploring various programming languages and technologies, with experience in  web applications, and embedded systems.
 I love building new things and constantly learning.

 ## 🚀 What I'm Up To